 So choose to love your spouse well.
 Remember that they are not the same person they were when you met them.
 Nor are you.
 So while you may think you know a lot about them, there may be new things to discover if you have the courage to go there.
 One of the subtle dangers of complacency can be that we come to accept things that may be a challenge or a struggle in our marriage as just the way they are.

-One way you can beat complacency is by becoming a boyfriend or girlfriend all over again.
+One way you can beat being complacent in a relationship is by becoming a boyfriend or girlfriend with your spouse all over again.
 Remember the things you did that won their heart in the first place.
 The difficulty is that many of them took thought and time—two things working couples and parents often have little of.
 But romance works and work it you must.

 Bring back the magic